wildingelijah/ParkaWebsite/README.md

 # Introduction

 This is one of the projects I am most proud of.
 It is a fully functioning parking spot locator website, named Parka.
-I developed all aspects of this project using CSS, HTML, JavaScript and SQL databases.
+I developed all aspects of this project using CSS, HTML, PHP, JavaScript and SQL databases.
 The project was then hosted live with AWS (Amazon Web Services).
 This website was developed as part of a multi-stage project for a course solely focusing on Website Design & Interfacin and throughout this course I got an excellent chance to become well acquainted with all of the previously mentioned means of development.

 ## About The Project